Essential Insights from “Can I Restore a Travertine Floor Myself? A DIY Guide”

 Can I Utilise Steam Cleaners?

 Steam cleaners are not advisable for travertine floors.
 The high temperatures and moisture can penetrate the stone’s pores, jeopardising the seal.
-Instead, employ pH-neutral cleaners and soft pads for safe and effective cleaning without risking damage.
+Instead, use pH-neutral cleaners and soft pads for safe, effective cleaning without risking damage.

 What Should I Do If My Floor Is Already Damaged?